Madison, WI Real Estate

 Homes Sold

-The 180 homes sold in March was 55 more than in February.
-This represents a 44% increase in sales from February.
-Compared to the same month last year, the number of homes sold decreased by 31, a -14.69% year-over-year decrease.
+The 132 homes sold in January was 55 less than in December.
+This represents a 29.41% decrease in sales from December.
+Compared to the same month last year, the number of homes sold increased by 16, a 13.79% year-over-year increase.

 Homes sold is the total count of properties in the market area that have had a closed sale during the specified month as reported in the MLS systems operating within the market area.